Chirag-ahir/JAVA-All-Basic/README.md

 A Copy Constructor in Java is a constructor that initializes an object through another object of the same class.

 What is Interface in Java ?<br>
 interface is a template that has only method declarations and not method implementations.
-It is a workaround for achieving multiple inheritances in Java.
+It is a workaround for achieving multiple inheritances in Java. <a  href="https://github.com/Chirag-ahir/JAVA-All-Basic/tree/main/interface">Example</a>

   what do you know about interface ?<br>
   A class that implements the interface must provide an implementation for all methods declared in the interface.<br>